Business strategy & operating models

 However, today’s economy still largely depends on established companies, of which the majority worldwide can be identified as family-owned firms.
 Some were created centuries ago, and have turned into flagships through incremental innovation and through exploiting a business model which allowed them to become a dominant player in their market.

 External corporate venturing as a solution to disruptive challenges

 The biggest challenge for start-ups today lies in finding the right resources and developing a customer base allowing them to turn into a viable company.
 For family businesses, it becomes clear that the current revolution requires much more than just gradual innovation, which strongly challenges the knowledge and expertise available within the company.
 Currently, the importance and relevance of external corporate venturing is growing rapidly, and could offer extra value to the challenges and future of both ventures.

 We will work in 3 phases: First, we will study the state-of-the-art knowledge regarding external corporate venturing in (family) businesses, in close collaboration with our founding partners.
 Key elements of success will be identified through in-depth interviews of leading success stories in the start-up and corporate world.
 In the second phase, we will analyze the whole process of corporate venturing in close collaboration with corporates and start-ups.

 This will give us real-life insights into the dynamics that are at play in reaching and supporting a successful cooperation.
 In the third phase, we will develop tools to assist corporates as well as start-ups to mutually benefit from the uniqueness and strengths of both ventures.

-This research project is being realized with the cooperation of our project partner:
+This research project is being realized with the cooperation of: